mhaugrud/msumcspy/_sources/ClassesBasics/Exercises.rst

       r = Rectangle(Point(-1, -2), 10, 5)
       testEqual(r.perimeter(), 30)

-   After the class definitions, create a Rectangle object, use the perimeter method, and display the result.
+   After the class definitions, instantiate a Rectangle object, use the perimeter method, and display the result.

    .. activecode:: ch_c1_9